seafloor/daxos/workflows/preprocessing/readme.md

 vim config.yaml # add your own paths etc.
 ```

-# Running
+## Running

-## Check a dry run to see the workflow:
+### Check a dry run to see the workflow:
 ```
 snakemake -np --cores 1 --jobs 1
 ```

-## Run the full workflow on slurm
+### Run the full workflow on slurm

-# make sure config.yaml exists and is correct first!
+Make sure config.yaml exists and is correct first!

 ```
 snakemake -p --cores 1 --executor slurm --workflow-profile profiles/slurm --jobs 1
 ```

-# Debugging possible conda fixes
+## Debugging possible conda fixes
 Some systems have issues with the conda version not being found by snakemake.
 You make need to run the lines below to fix this.
 ```
 ~/.conda/envs/snakemake/bin/conda init
 source ~/.bashrc
 ```

-# License and contributions
+## License and contributions
 See the root daxos readme for these.